j0rd1smit/j0rd1smit.github.io/content/about/_index.md

 ---

 Hi!
 My name is **Jordi Smit**.
 I'm deeply passionate about software engineering, data science, and automation.
-Nothing makes me happier than creating software that helps humans by automating a tedious and manual-intensive part of their job.
+Nothing makes me happier than developing software that automates tedious, labor-intensive tasks.
-Therefore, I love talking about data science since this field has opened the door to many new kinds of automations.
-However, too often, data science solutions stay stuck at the proof of concept level.
-To combat this issue, you also need software engineering knowledge.
-That is why I love the intersection between software engineering, data science, and automation.
+People's reactions when they learn they no longer have to do that one annoying and repetitive thing is priceless.
+With the recent improvements in Machine Learning and AI, much more has become possible.
+I'm excited to see which doors this will open next for us.

-Currently, I work as a Machine Learning Engineer at [GoDataDriven](https://godatadriven.com/) in Amsterdam.
+Currently, I work as a Machine Learning Engineer at [Xebia Data](https://xebia.com/digital-transformation/data-and-ai/) (formerly known as GoDataDriven) in Amsterdam.
-Here I help companies to transform their ML-based models into production-ready applications.
+At Xebia Data, I assist companies in turning their ML models into production-ready applications.
 I love this job because it allows me to explore the intersection between software engineering and data science daily.

-Furthermore, for me, nothing is more satisfying than creating new things with the latest technologies.
+Furthermore, nothing is more satisfying for me than creating new things with the latest technologies.
 I also believe that the best way to test if you understand these technologies is to teach them.
-Therefore, this website aims to share my experience with these technologies in the hope it might help someone in the future.
+Therefore, this website aims to share my experience with these technologies, hoping it might help someone in the future.
-If this website has helped you anyway, feel free to contact me on any of my socials!
+If this website has helped you, feel free to reach out through any of my social media platforms!